satnamdatageek/Security-Data-Science/README.md

-# IndustrialControlSecurityDataScience
+# Industrial Control Security DataScience
-Industrial Control System Security Data Science
+Purpose:  Purpose of this repo is to share the security data science research in the area of Industrial Control System Security.